Athira-sm/Context-Aware-Corporate-Knowledge-Brain/README.md

-# 🧠 OpsMind AI – Enterprise SOP Assistant
+# SmartDocs AI – Context-Aware Corporate Knowledge Brain

-OpsMind AI is a Retrieval-Augmented Generation (RAG) based AI assistant that allows users to upload SOP (PDF) documents and ask questions strictly based on those documents.

-The system uses semantic vector search and Gemini LLM to generate accurate, source-cited responses with hallucination control.
+---

+## Overview

+**SmartDocs AI** is an AI-powered document assistant designed to help organizations manage and interact with their SOPs (Standard Operating Procedures) and PDFs.
+Users can upload PDFs, ask questions in natural language, and receive AI-generated answers with source citations.

+The system leverages:
+- PDF parsing and chunking
+- Embedding generation for semantic search
+- Real-time AI-powered chat

+---
 ## 🎯 Features

-- 📄 Upload SOP PDF documents
+- 📄 Upload PDFs and automatically split them into chunks
-- 🔍 Semantic search using vector embeddings
+- 🔍 Ask questions about the content of uploaded documents
 - 🤖 AI-powered answer generation
 - 📌 Source citation (filename + page number)
 - 🚫 Hallucination prevention ("I don’t know" fallback)